2. Greenburgh Nature Center

 Cool down in one of these spray grounds and splash pads.

-Skate for free on the pond at Sal J. Prezioso Mountain Lakes Park in North Salem.
-Photo courtesy of Westchester County Parks Department
+Skate for free on a pond in North Salem.
+Photo courtesy of Westchester County Parks Dept.

 Take a spin around an outdoor skating pond.

 The 38 branches of the Westchester Library System offer more than just books and storytimes.
 There are loads of free perks, and the best events are found in our Family Activity Calendar.

 29. Sign Up for the Summer Reading Game

 Join the library's annual Summer Reading Game, which offers a fun way to promote reading throughout the summer.
 A new theme is chosen each year, with events, prizes, and challenges.